Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 If you're an Apple HomeKit user, then I'd recommend looking into the Wemo Mini smart plugs as they're expected to get software support without the need for a hub or authentication chip.

-I've been very happy with the Oittm Smart Plug Mini so far, and my only issue has been with the Google Assistant's voice integration.
+I've been very happy with the Oittm Smart Plug Mini so far.
+My only issue has been with the Google Assistant's voice integration.

 That's why I would award Oittm's smart product 4 out of 5 stars.